rjsf-team/react-jsonschema-form/README.md

 > Note: This also applies to [registered custom components](#custom-component-registration).

 > Note: Since v0.41.0, the `ui:widget` object API, where a widget and options were specified with `"ui:widget": {component, options}` shape, is deprecated.
 It will be removed in a future release.

+#### Customizing widgets' text input

+All the widgets that render a text input use the `BaseInput` component internally.
+If you need to customize all text inputs without customizing all widgets individially, you can provide a `BaseInput` component in the `widgets` property of `Form` (see [Custom component registration](#custom-component-registration).

 ### Custom field components